Psalm 121

+While various commentators have speculated as to its authorship (with some suggesting King David or Hezekiah), the psalm is anonymous.

 Uses

 Original usage

 As a song of ascent, this psalm may have been sung by the Levites at the Temple in Jerusalem.
 It is also possible that it was sung by pilgrims on their way to Jerusalem.
 At the beginning of the pilgrimage, in the mountainous region of the Judean Hills, the pilgrim recognizes that the Lord is the one who can give him the help he needs.
 The one who trusts in the Lord is certain that He will bring him protection day and night.
 The psalm's dialogue moves from the first to the second person in verse 3, and even takes the form of a blessing in verses 7 and 8.
 This will conclude the prayer of different singers by the prospect of change.